What Is a Casino Bonus and How Does It Work?

 What Are No Deposit Bonuses?

 No deposit bonuses are pretty cool, right?
-They’re basically freebies online casinos give you just for signing up.
-You don’t have to put any of your own money in to claim them, which is why they’re so popular.
+They’re freebies that online casinos give you just for signing up.
+You don’t have to put any of your money into them, which is why they’re so popular.
 Think of it as a ‘try before you buy’ deal.
 Casinos offer these to get you in the door, hoping you’ll stick around and become a regular player.
-It’s a bit like getting a free sample at the supermarket – you might end up buying the whole product!
+It’s like getting a free sample at the supermarket – you might buy the whole product!

 How to Claim No Deposit Bonuses